Consider the following diagnostic situations:

 Clinicians Select a Small List of Diagnostic Possibilities

 When considering a patient's differential diagnosis, clinicians must decide which disorders to pursue.
-If they considered all known causes to be equally likely and tested for them all simultaneously (the “possibilistic” list), unnecessary testing ...
+If they considered all known causes to be equally likely and tested for them all simultaneously (the “possibilistic” list), unnecessary testing would ...